kvarak/dnd/docs/_Classes/sorcerer.md

 This taint in your blood is alien and bizarre.
 You tend to think in odd ways, approaching problems from an angle that most would not expect.
 Over time, this taint manifests itself in your physical form, like claws, webbed feet, an extra eye, or slimy skin.

 ### Dark Whisperer
 Many creatures of your heritage seldom communicate orally, relying on greater mental powers to touch the minds of similar or lesser beings.
-From 1st level, you can communicate telepathically with a creature you can see within 30 feet.
+You can communicate telepathically with a creature you can see within 30 ft.
 You don’t need to share a language with the creature for it to understand your telepathic utterances, but the creature must be able to understand at least one language.
 Additionally, you learn the *vicious mockery* cantrip.

 ### Tainted Blood
 The magic in your veins makes you resilient to toxins and alien substances.
-From 1st level, you gain resistance to poison damage and have advantage on saving throws against the poisoned condition.
+Gain resistance to poison damage and have advantage on saving throws against the poisoned condition.

 In addition, you are proficient with intimidating humanoids and beasts.

 ### Mindfire
-Starting at 6th level, you add *detect thoughts*, *dissonant whispers*, and *suggestion* as spells known if you do not already know them.
+Add *detect thoughts*, *dissonant whispers*, and *suggestion* as spells known if you do not already know them.

-Additionally, you learn to channel your sorcerous energies to emit a potent psychic energy in a 30-foot cone.
+Additionally, you learn to channel your sorcerous energies to emit a potent psychic energy in a 30 ft cone.
 As an ***action*** you can spend a number of sorcery points up to half your Sorcerer level.
 Each creature in the area must succeed an Intelligence saving throw with DC equal to your spell save DC.
 On a failed save, the creature takes psychic damage equal to 1d4 per sorcery point spent plus your Charisma modifier and are stunned for 1 round.
 On a successful save, the creature takes half damage and is not stunned.

 ### Aberrant Form
-Starting 14th level, you learn to embrace your tainted heritage and can channel your magic to embody a powerful aberration.
+You learn to embrace your tainted heritage and can channel your magic to embody a powerful aberration.
 As an ***action***, you can spend 6 sorcery points to transform yourself as if you had cast the *polymorph* spell.
 You follow the normal rules of the spells except you can only transform into aberrations and do not gain the benefits of the shapechanger subtype or feature.
 Whenever you revert back to your true form (whether intentional or not), you must make a Wisdom saving throw against your spell save DC.
 On a failure, you are dealt 4d8 psychic damage and afflicted with a short-term madness (DMG, pg.
 259).
 This psychic damage cannot be prevented from immunities or resistances.

 ### Xenomorphic Apotheosis
-At 18th level, your physical form has become twisted by the taint of your ancestors, allowing your psionic capabilities to reach their full potential.
+Your physical form has become twisted by the taint of your ancestors, allowing your psionic capabilities to reach their full potential.
 You gain resistance to psychic damage.

 Whenever you make a Strength, Dexterity, or Constitution saving throw, as a ***reaction*** by expending 2 sorcery points, you can treat it as a Charisma saving throw instead.